Zitao-Shuai/old-zitao-shuai.github.io/index.md

 -	Motivation: Tackle the challenging problem of deploying the Domain Generalization model in the continual data stream.
 -	Method: Learn domain invariance from the data stream by fusing the new and old knowledge flexibly in a contrastive support space.
 Specifically, train a prior-optimized variational auto-encoder using a reconstruction loss to initialize a semantic preservation latent space; adopt contrastive learning to construct a contrastive support space, which is used to obtain exemplar data as memory to overcome the forgetting problem during stream training.
 -	Contribution: Propose a new task and provide a novel method to solve this problem.
--	Product: A 2023SigKDD submitted paper, 1st author.
+-	Product: A NIPS 2023 submitted paper, 1st author.

 ### `Internet Comments (nudge)’s Influence on Individuals’ High-level Thinking`